 Process design criteria, plant designs and cost estimates for both the Concentrator and Hydrometallurgical Plant are still being reworked along with revisions to the mine plan and continued work on the site selection for the Hydrometallurgical Plant.
-The results of this work are expected to be incorporated into an updated technical report.
+The results of this work are expected to be incorporated into an updated technical report planned for 2016.